 Almost a year before this fiasco, Chris Grayling put his weight behind awarding another significant government contract.
-This time his efforts went into securing a contract to build rockets and a launch pad in the effort to re-ignite the UK’s space industry.
+This time, his efforts went into securing a contract to build rockets and a launch pad in an effort to re-ignite the UK’s space industry.
 This time he was looking to deal out around £30m.

 Back then, we are sure that Chris Grayling checked whether the companies involved actually had rockets or at least the means to produce or procure them.
 He did, didn’t he?